Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 As for the terms, I, in my opinion, already wrote about this above, I ask you to familiarize yourself with the example of R-29, and, of course, you are probably aware of the history of the development of D-19, the actual failure of the program, which led to a change in the parameters of the original TK, in the direction of deterioration and, as a result, work on D-19U.
 That is, they brought RSM-52 to the appropriate level for almost 15 years, issuing funds from the customer.

-About simple calculations.
-You do not take into account that the R-30 has a huge modernization potential, primarily in terms of overcoming missile defense, both existing and prospective.
-At the same time, it was possible to lay down a concept at a time, reflecting, for example, the current state of the Aegis system, without taking into account its further development.
-However, it is obvious that this is absolutely unpromising.
-In general, the modernization potential consists of many parameters (the logic of the functioning of ICBMs on the ATE, the KSP ABM interface with ICBMs, based on accounting for the development of missile defense systems), but we will touch on the masses.
-Namely, the presence of a certain mass (directly tied to energy capabilities) allows in the long term to solve the problems of overcoming a modernized missile defense.
-Here, in accordance with a clear definition of threats by missile defense, the parameters of the automatic control system come to the fore, such as the speed of the rocket, which is primarily influenced by such parameters as the number of stages, specific impulse of engine thrust, and rocket fill factor with fuel.
-An increase in this coefficient is necessary to increase the speed of the rocket, for a given starting mass, which can be achieved by reducing the mass of the payload, or by reducing the mass of the engines themselves.
-At the same time, the ratio of fuel mass to second flow rate is relevant for a turbojet engine, and it is precisely by this parameter that rocket perfection must be evaluated.
-Further, the objects are not struck by the payload, but by quite real BBs, and many parameters play in evaluating their effectiveness.
-The key ones are breeding parameters, KVO.
-Obviously, with a smaller KVO (while the KVO R-30 is significantly less than the KVO D-5, due to the new generation gyroscopes with much shorter exit times (by an order of magnitude), accelerometers in which the accuracy of measuring the throwing speed is much higher), less power is needed, which allows for a smaller payload mass to cause comparable or greater damage.
-Further, the tasks of the strategic nuclear forces of the Russian Federation and the USA are significantly different.
-For amers, it is much more relevant, in view of the concept of the use of nuclear weapons, to use 0,5 Mt per object (silos) than, for example, 2x0,1 Mt.
-For us, the task of distributing small BBs across cities without a pronounced concentration is relevant, while, naturally, the payload mass will be slightly less.
-And here, on one of the key roles, parameters of dilution of the BB come out.
-R-30 at a range of 9300 km. it delivers its 6 BB without problems, while the breeding area of the BB does not decrease in any way, which allows you to hit a wide range of targets and provides increased efficiency of the Republic of Kazakhstan due to operational re-targeting.
-In general, as can be seen, from the above, the "simple" calculation here is clearly not sufficient.
+Regarding simple calculations.
+You do not take into account at all that the R-30 has a huge modernization potential, first of all, in terms of overcoming missile defense systems, both existing and prospective.
+At the same time, it was possible to simultaneously lay down a concept that reflects, for example, the current state of the Aegis system, without taking into account its further development.
+However, it is obvious that this is absolutely hopeless.
+In general, the modernization potential consists of many parameters (the logic of the functioning of the ICBM on the OUT, the interface of the missile defense control system with the ICBM, based on the development of missile defense systems), but let's touch on the mass.
+Namely, the presence of a certain mass (directly tied to energy capabilities) allows us to solve the problems of overcoming missile defense systems of a modernized nature in the long term.
+Here, in accordance with a clear definition of missile defense threats, the OUT parameters come to the fore, such as the speed of the missile, which is primarily influenced by such parameters as the number of stages, the specific impulse of the engines' thrust, the coefficient of filling the missile with fuel.
+Increasing this coefficient is necessary to increase the missile speed, with a given launch mass, which can be achieved by reducing the payload mass, or by reducing the mass of the engines themselves.
+At the same time, for a turbojet engine, the ratio of the fuel mass to the second consumption is relevant, and it is by this parameter that the perfection of the missile should be assessed.
+Further, objects are hit not by the payload, but by quite real BBs, and many parameters play a role in assessing their effectiveness.
+The key ones are the breeding parameters, CEP.
+Obviously, with a smaller CEP (while the CEP of the R-30 is significantly less than the CEP of the D-5, due to new-generation gyroscopes with a much shorter drift time (an order of magnitude), accelerometers, which are much more accurate in measuring the throwing speed), less power is needed, which allows for comparable or greater damage with a smaller payload mass.
+Further, the tasks of the Strategic Nuclear Forces of the Russian Federation and the USA differ significantly.
+For the Americans, it is much more relevant, due to the concept of using nuclear weapons, to use 0,5 Mt per object (silo), than, for example, 2x0,1 Mt.
+The task of distributing small BBs among cities without a pronounced concentration is relevant for us, while, naturally, the mass of the payload will be somewhat smaller.
+And here the parameters of BB distribution play one of the key roles.
+The R-30 delivers its 9300 BBs at a range of 6 km without problems, while the BB distribution area does not decrease in any way, which allows hitting a wide range of targets and ensures an increase in the effectiveness of the RK due to prompt retargeting.
+In general, as can be seen from the above, a “simple” count is clearly not sufficient here.

-You can write a lot more on this topic, but, frankly, I think, and this is quite enough.
+There is a lot more that can be written on this topic, but honestly, I think this is quite enough.

 Regards, Varnaga.